Spend your fall, winter, or spring in Marbella, Spain: Is Marbella a good snowbird location?

 The city of Marbella has its own bus station which is located on the Avenida Trapiche.
 You can easily move through the city using this form of public transport as it is easily accessible, comfortable and relatively cheap.
 The two major public bus services operating on intercity routes from the town are Avanza Portillo (www.avanzabus.com/) and Interbus (www.interbus.es).

 There is no train station located in the city itself.
-In fact, it is the largest city of Spain that is operating without a railway.
-However, you can connect to the nearby towns by taking the train from María Zambrano which is located about 60 meter (197 feet) from the town.
+In fact, it is the largest city in Spain that is operating without a railway.
+However, you can connect to the nearby towns by taking the train from María Zambrano which is located about 60 km (37 Miles) from the town.
 In order to access the train station, you can use the bus or take a cab.

-The nearest Airport to Marbella is the Malaga Airport which is approximately at a distance of 50 meter (164 feet) from the center.
+The nearest Airport to Marbella is the Malaga Airport which is approximately at a distance of 50 km (31 Miles) from the center.
 You can either take the bus or a taxi from the airport to reach Marbella.
 Taxis are not extremely expensive, but taking a bus is a lot cheaper.

 - Hospital Costa del Sol: Public hospital.